farshaddavoudi/ExcelWizard/README.md

 # Concepts

 #### The Excel you want to export can be in two layout types; *Grid-Layout* and *Complex-Layout*.
-The reason behind this seperation is the much easier process of generating Excel for Grid-Layout comparing to Complex-Layout because of ability to be created with model binding in this type which is extremely easy.
+The reason behind this seperation is the much easier process of generating Excel for Grid-Layout comparing to Complex-Layout because of ability to be created with model binding in this type which is pretty easy.

-1. **Grid-layout** like data; meaning you have a list of data (again like `myUsers`) and you want to easily export it to Excel.
+1. **Grid-Layout** like data; meaning you have a list of data (again like `myUsers`) and you want to easily export it to Excel.
 The Excel would be relatively simple, having a table-like layout, a header, and data.
 The first examples in the doc were from this type.

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-3.png">

-2. **Complex Excel**; a little more complex than the previous Grid-layout one.
+2. **Complex-Layout**; a little more complex than the previous Grid-layout one.
 This Excel type can divided to smaller sections including Table(s), Row(s) and Cell(s) each placed in different Excel locations.
 The first type is easier and most straightforward.

 <img src="https://github.com/farshaddavoudi/ExcelWizard/blob/main/screenshots/Screenshot-4.png">